 However, both nailers play different roles and use.
 Let’s take a look at the comparison of these two types of nailers side by side.

-The following table compares an 18-gauge Brad Nailer vs. a 16-gram Finish Nailer.
+The following table compares an 18-gauge Brad Nailer vs. a 16-gauge Finish Nailer.

 Why Should You Care About The Difference Between Brad Nailer and Finish NailerThe primary difference between a brad nailer vs. a finish nailer is the 18-gauge nails used in the former and 16 or 15, 14 gauge for the latter.